 Buffett, who recently turned 84, has defended his decision not to split the A shares and has spent his entire life living and breathing the benefits of compounded returns.
-He has said that reducing the stock price and encouraging firms and individuals to buy and sell it might incentivise them to make a quick buck - something he is very much against, and one of the main reasons he has cited in the past for not splitting the stock.
+He has said that reducing the stock price and encouraging firms and individuals to buy and sell it might incentivise them "Buffett has spent his entire life living and breathing the benefits of compounded returns" to make a quick buck - something he is very much against, and one of the main reasons he has cited in the past for not splitting the stock.